 Usually a seizure will stop by itself.
 Sometimes this does not happen and a seizure is very long or one seizure happens after another without the person recovering in between.
 If this carries on for 5 minutes or more, it is called status epilepticus (or 'status').

-If status happens in a tonic clonic seizure (where people fall down and shake), this is a medical emergency and an ambulance needs to be called.
+If status happens in a tonic clonic seizure (where people fall down and shake), this is a medical emergency and an ambulance needs to be called immediately.
 Emergency medication may need to be given to stop the seizure.
-If a convulsive seizure goes on for 30 minutes or more, this could cause lasting damage to the brain, or even death.
+If a tonic clonic seizure goes on for 30 minutes or more, this could cause lasting damage to the brain, or even death.

 An ambulance should be called if: